Guide to Drug Laws in the United States

 What is “decriminalization” of drugs?

-Many states and cities also have additional laws prohibiting these drugs, meaning that local law enforcement can prosecute you for possessing or selling drugs.
-But some cities and states have “decriminalized” such activities.
+Many states and cities also have additional laws prohibiting drugs, meaning that local law enforcement can prosecute you for possessing or selling drugs.
+But some cities and states have “decriminalized” such activities, particularly for psychedelic drugs.
 This means local law enforcement cannot prosecute you for minor drug crimes (although it may still be considered an “infraction.”)
 However, this does NOT stop the federal government from enforcing federal law.

-Denver recently became the first city to decriminalize “magic mushrooms” aka psilocybin mushrooms.
+Denver was the first city to decriminalize “magic mushrooms” aka psilocybin mushrooms.
 The city will no longer penalize adults 21 or older for the use and possession of small amounts of the drug.
-Oakland became the second city to do so, along with all plant-based “entheogenic” hallucinogen drugs.
+Oakland, San Francisco, and Santa Cruz also decriminalize all plant-based “entheogenic” hallucinogen drugs, which includes psilocybin, ayahuasca, DMT, and others.
 Washington, D.C. is also considering similar decriminalization.

 As mentioned above, the state and federal governments can still enforce these laws.